Support our sponsor: DICK'S Sporting Goods

 Team rosters will be limited to 18 players for teams playing the 11 v 11 format (other than allowed by USYSA).
 Team rosters will be limited to 15 players for teams playing the 9 v 9 format.
 Team rosters will be limited to 13 players for teams playing the 7 v 7 format.
 Team rosters will be limited to 10 players for teams playing the 4 v 4 format.
 The Roster submitted at Tournament Registration will be the official Roster for the Tournament and may not be altered.
 A player may only play for one team.

 Four (4) guest players will be allowed per team for U08-U19 teams.
 Guest player Rosters (yours and ours) should be validated by your state association/country federation (if required by your association).
 Prior to the start of each game, the Referee shall check that each team has the following: current Federation player and coaches passes, Medical Release forms and approved guest roster (if applicable).

 The first team listed in the tournament program (and website) is the home team.
 A maximum of 3 coaches are permitted on the coaches’ side of the field.
 All coaches will remain within 20 yards of the centerline on their half of the field, on the side opposite of both team’s spectators.
 Field Marshals will communicate which side is the coaches’ side if questions arise.
 Spectators are not permitted behind the goals.

 1. Player picture identification cards are to be present and available at all matches.

-2. Identification cards are required to be checked by the Field Marshal prior to each match.
+2. Identification cards are required to be checked by the Referee prior to each match.